sohamlive/Iris_ML/README.md

 # Iris_ML
 Implementing some machine learning algorithms on the Iris dataset.
+The dataset is taken from the UCI Machine Learning Repository.

 Uses pandas, sklearn, seaborn, matplolib libraries.